 When it comes to planning your future, the Career Center is the place to start.
 Whether you need to choose a major, figure out what career to pursue, find an internship, or begin preparations for life after college, we have the services and resources to help!

 To connect with the center about any of the resources below or to gain answers to questions not answered on this site, please call 318.257.4336 or email CareerCenter@LATech.edu.
 Our staff is here to assist you!

 Career decision making is something all students must do at some point in their college career.
 Regardless of where you fall on the decision making continuum: from having no career goals or major, to desiring confirmation of a chosen major, to uncovering certain careers you can pursue, this is the place to get help!

-The Career Library and Lab contains directories, books, company literature, reference materials, and online tools, which may be helpful in career planning, research, and job search activities.
-You can access the library and its computers Monday through Friday from 8 am until 5 pm.
+The Career Library and Print Station contains directories, books, company literature reference materials, and online tools, which may be helpful in career planning, research, and job search activities.
+You can access the Resource Library & Print Station Monday through Friday 8am until 5pm.

 Need help getting prepared?

 Mapping out a path for career success can be difficult when done alone.
 The Career Center provides the following resources to help you be prepared to plot your journey and guide you along your way!

 Career Center staff offer hour-long seminars & workshops on professional development topics like resume writing, interviewing, LinkedIn, and other subjects.
 Consider attending the Career Prep & Career Closet Events prior to the large career fairs.
 Check out Handshake Events for the full schedule and consider attending to brush up on your skills.

 - Resume Reviews

 Students may have their resumes reviewed by a Career Center ambassador in as quick as 15 minutes.
 Resume Reviews are typically Tuesdays, Wednesdays, and Thursdays from 2pm to 5pm.
 No appointment needed!